Giuseppe Conte: COVID-19 pandemic

 In October 2020, the confirmed cases continued to grow, reaching the daily record since the beginning of the pandemic.
 On 7 October, the Parliament postponed the end of the state of emergency to 31 January 2021.
 On 13 October, the Council of Ministers approved a new decree concerning further restrictions for bars and restaurants as well as the mandatory use of protection mask outdoors.
 On 18 October, Conte announced further restrictions, including limitations to the opening hours of bars and restaurants, as well as a suspension of amateur contact sports, local festivals and conferences.
 On 25 October, the government introduced new restrictions, imposing the closing of gyms, swimming pools, theatres and cinemas, as well as the closing of bars and restaurants by 6 pm.

 On 4 November 2020, Prime Minister Conte announced a new lockdown, dividing the country into three zones depending on the severity of the pandemic, corresponding to red, orange and yellow zones.
 Moreover, a national curfew from 10 pm to 5 am was implemented, as well as compulsory weekend closing for shopping malls, and online education in high schools.
 Conte described the situation as "particularly critical", asserting that the virus was moving at a "strong and even violent" pace.
 In red zones, lockdown measures were similar to the ones which were implemented from March to May 2020, such as compulsory closing for shops, restaurants and other activities, online education for schools except for kindergartens, elementary schools and sixth-grade classes, and no movements allowed except for working or necessity reasons.
 In orange zones, restrictions included compulsory closing of restaurants and online education for high schools only, while movement within the home-town territory was still allowed.
 In yellow zones, the only restrictions included compulsory closing for restaurant and bar activities at 6 pm, and online education for high schools only.

-On 2 December, a further movement restriction was implemented by the government to prevent an increase in cases during the Christmas holidays period, forbidding movement between regions from 21 December to 6 January.
-To prevent people from gathering during Christmas, Saint Stephen's Day and New Year's day, travel between different comuni was also restricted, and the curfew for New Year's Eve was extended to 7 am.
+On 2 December, a further movement restriction was implemented by the government to prevent an increase in cases during the Christmas holiday period, forbidding movement between regions from 21 December to 6 January.
+To prevent people from gathering during Christmas, Saint Stephen's Day and New Year's Day, travel between different comuni was also restricted, and the curfew for New Year's Eve was extended to 7 am.
 On 18 December, Conte announced that the whole country will be declared "red zone" on Christmas Day and on the other festivities.